 Unemployment is a benefit available to those who have willingly or unwillingly left their place of employment and meet certain eligibility requirements.
 It involves two different offices: Lishkat Hataasukah (Employment Bureau) and Bituach Leumi (National Insurance Institute).
 Lishkat Hataasukah monitors the unemployed and assists them in re-entering the workforce by offering jobs suited to their previous training and experience.
 Bituach Leumi provides monthly unemployment payments for the duration of eligibility.

 - You are recognized by Bituach Leumi as a resident of Israel (i.e. you are a member of Bituach Leumi).

 - You were legally employed.
 (Self-employed workers are not eligible.)

 - You are between 20 and 67 years old.

-- In the past, one had to show receipt of official pay stubs for a minimum of 12 out of the 18 months prior to ceasing work, and unemployment insurance was paid to Bituach Leumi for that time.
-Since the advent of Corona, one may apply for unemployment if they have official pay stubs for at least 6 months.
+- You received official pay stubs for a minimum of 12 out of the 18 months prior to ceasing work, and unemployment insurance was paid to Bituach Leumi for that time.
 Maternity pay, sick leave, bed rest, days of mourning and other periods of paid leave are counted toward the 12-month total.
 Approved unpaid leaves may extend the 18-month window, e.g. if one took extended unpaid maternity leave.

 - You have been fired from or willingly left your job.